 As the age-old saying goes, content is king.
 The consumption of digital content has pretty much doubled over the past year, so there’s definitely an appetite.
 Use blog content to tell your brand story and give your customers a fuller view of your products.

 At this stage in the buyer journey, give them as much information as possible to tip them over the buying line.
-How-to guides, product manuals, product data sheets are the types of product content you should provide at this stage.
+How-to guides, product manuals, and Product Spec & Sell Sheets are the types of product content you should provide at this stage.
 This will enable your customers to visualize what it will be like to have/use your products.

 One of the main benefits of using a product information management (PIM) solution is being able to create master data records.
-To ensure you’re providing a consistent customer experience across all sales channels, it’s imperative to create a single source of truth.
+PIM is a central hub for all your product information which enables you to create a single source of truth.
+This is imperative when creating a consistent customer experience across all sales channels.

-PIM software gives you a centralized hub to gather, store, enrich and distribute product information.
-This means you always have full visibility of all your product information.
+You also have full visibility of all product information which facilitates better product lifecycle management.
 With workflows and product lifecycle stages, your products automatically move through the different stages.
 You can create triggers for each stage, which means you’ll never release a product with incomplete or inaccurate data.

 Managing the data:

-Do away with the manual processes of searching for product content across disparate systems.
+Say so long to the manual process of searching for product content across disparate systems.
 PIM integrates with any number of internal or external data sources, like your PLM, ERP system, or Excel spreadsheets.
 Bring everything together in one place and create a single source of truth for all your products.

 Publishing the data:

-A powerful PIM will give you the ability to set up as many sales channels as you like. it’s likely that the different sales channels you serve will each have different requirements when it comes to the format of your product data and digital assets.
-Scoping capabilities enable you to tailor your product data and digital assets depending on the channel, so you’ll always fit the bill.
+A powerful PIM will give you the ability to set up as many sales channels as you like.
+It’s likely the different sales channels you serve will each have different requirements when it comes to the format of your product data and digital assets.
+Scoping capabilities enable you to tailor your product data and digital assets depending on the channel, so you’ll always meet the requirements.

 You can also use scoping to optimize your product information for different audiences and markets.
 Having well-structured data with lots of different attributes means your customers will be more likely to find them.
 That’s the goal, right?!
 Get your products in front of the right people at the right time!

-Product information and product content management are both key factors that will ultimately determine the quality of the customer experience.
+Product information and product content management systems are both key tools that will ultimately help you create outstanding customer experiences.
 The better the customer experience, the more loyalty you’ll gain from your customers.
 Loyal and happy customers have a higher lifetime value and will end up generating more revenue.

-Accurate product information and rich product content will leave your customers feeling fully informed and confident in their buying decision.
-The more product content you have, the clearer your customers’ expectations will be.
-This will lead to a significant drop in return rates and will boost your online reputation.
+Accurate product information and rich product content will leave your customers feeling fully engaged, informed, and confident in their buying decision.
+The more product content you have, the clearer your customers’ expectations will be which will lead to a significant drop in return rates.

 This rich, accurate, and well-structured information will also do wonders for your SEO rankings.
 This means you can extend the reach and visibility of your products.
-Having good marketing content to accompany your product information will also improve the overall feel your customers get for your brand
+Having good marketing content to accompany your product information will also reinforce the relationship your customers build with your brand.

-Retailers need a solution that’s scalable and fit for purpose – that’s why PIM and product content management are the perfect combination.
-PIM will grow with your business and will facilitate the management of huge amounts of data.
-Your product content management strategy will work alongside your PIM, giving you the power to create truly unique and amazing online experiences your customers will love.
+You need a solution that’s scalable and fit for purpose – that’s why PIM and PCM software make the perfect match.
+Your PIM and PCM systems will work side by side, giving you the power to create truly unique and amazing online experiences your customers will love.